-For romantic occasions or a night out with friends, New York’s glistening skyscrapers offer the perfect backdrop for special events of any kind, as seen from these hotel bars.
+For romantic occasions or a night out with friends, New York’s glistening skyscrapers offer the perfect backdrop for special events of any kind.

 Manhattan itself may have its fair share of scenic rooftop and waterfront dining, but only these neighboring eateries can serve up full panoramic views of the famed city skyline with their entrées.